xxamii/ReversePolishCalculator/README.md

 # ReversePolishCalculator

 It is a calculator, made for my Computer Discrete Mathematics class during my first semester of university.
-It is made, using the Reverse Polish Notation algorithm to parse an incoming expression.
+It is made using the Reverse Polish Notation algorithm to parse an input expression and calculate it.

 # How to Use It